José Inés Salazar: Fighting with Pancho Villa

 With Huerta and Orozcon deceased, Carranza's federal soldiers captured and imprisoned Salazar in May 1916 in Ciudad Chihuahua, but in September Pancho Villa raided the town once more and released all the prisoners.
 Salazar then joined rebel Villa's forces.
 In November Villa learned that federal soldiers are advancing north to confront him.
 He ordered his subordinate south to delay the attacking federals.
 With 3,000 men Salazar engaged 8,000 federal troops.
 Although defeated, he was able to retreat in good order.
 In December 1916, Villa and Salazar attacked and took the city of Torreón.
 They captured large amounts of supplies and succeeded in extracting substantial amounts of money from the local merchants and foreign companies in the city.

 By April 1917 José Inés Salazar was one of Villa's most trusted Lieutenants, and was in command of over one thousand men.
-However, he was finally killed in battle on August 9, 1917 outside of Nogales Hacienda, Chihuahua.
+However, he was finally killed in action on August 9, 1917 outside of Nogales Hacienda, Chihuahua.